If you are married or have kids, life insurance is a must-have.

 Critical Illness Insurance

 Critical illness provides you with a one-time, tax-free payment upon diagnosis of a covered illness.
-You can buy this coverage as an add-on to your life insurance plan or a separate policy.
+You can buy this affordable coverage as an add-on to your life insurance plan or a separate policy.
 How you use this money is up to you.
 You can use it to cover medical expenses not covered by your health insurance or non-medical costs, like child care.

 Like disability insurance, critical illness plans include a waiting period (usually 30 days).
 So if you are diagnosed with a covered illness, and your policy has a 30-day waiting period, you will receive the payout on day 31.